jefflau/apollo-client-mock/README.md

 }
 ```

-The following example shows you can overwrite each resolver per test
+The following example shows you can overwrite each resolver per test.
+This is useful if you want to setup a spy for your resolver function to ensure it has been called.
+This is particularly useful if your component just makes a mutation but does not actually show the result of the state change in the component.

 ```js
 test('should call resolver without blowing up', () => {